pokt-network/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

 Since `Proofs` are the most block space-consuming primitive in the Pocket Network, this fee plays a crucial role in maintaining the integrity of the network.

+TODO_MAINNET(@red-0ne): Add a link to a block in our explorer showcasing this.

 ### Key Requirements for Operators

 Due to the probabilistic nature of the `Proof` requirement, `Supplier` operators must